 APCE 603 - Understanding Children, Adolescents, and Their Systems (3)

-Prerequisite: APCE 607 (p.
-237).
+Prerequisites: APCE 607.
 A comprehensive study of therapeutic approaches and techniques for children and adolescents.
 The course focuses on the therapeutic involvement of significant others with children in a variety of settings.

 APCE 605 - Group Laboratory Experience (1)